akursat/react-leaflet-cluster/README.md

 - [x] Next.js compatibility

 ## Breaking Changes in v4.0.0
 This release updates key peer dependencies to support React 19 and React-Leaflet 5.
+Additionally, `@react-leaflet/core` is now a required peer dependency.
 Make sure your project is upgraded before installing this version.

 ## Breaking Changes in v3.0.0